 - Sarah Ann married William Hunnisett in Westham on 1 June 1878 and the marriage was witnessed by Peter Pelling and Esther Hunnisett.
 They lived in Westham for some years and later in Eastbourne.
 Sarah died in 1944. (see page for William and Sarah).

 David was a bricklayer lodging in Croydon in 1881 where the following year he married Rhoda Jones and where they lived with their six children:

-Jonathan became a groom and married Louisa Stevens in 1887 and they had at least five children, three of them baptised in Willingdon:
+Jonathan became a groom and married Louisa Stevens in 1887 and they had at least five children, mostly baptised in Willingdon:

 19 May 1889

 bapt.
 2 Mar 1897